slott56/slott56.github.io/Pelican/content/blog/2008/07/2008_07_30-getting_to_an_agile_process.rst

-Ultimately, the most significant thing is to recognize that :strong:`LEARNING IS NOT FAILING`.
+Ultimately, the most significant thing is to recognize that **LEARNING IS NOT FAILING**.
 When a project is cancelled or change, it may not have failed.
 If the project's first few deliverables where really useful and valuable, maybe someone learned that the remaining phases wouldn't be valuable enough.
-Canceling the project doesn't mean the project failed to deliver :emphasis:`value`.
+Canceling the project doesn't mean the project failed to deliver *value*.
 It just failed to deliver the whole boat-load of crap that was initially set out in the project charter.